Our Work

 Approach

-Across all activities, the program fostered business innovation, expanded the role of women and youth in business, and emphasized economic growth that benefited the poor.
+The program fostered business innovation, expanded the role of women and youth in business, and emphasized economic growth that benefited the poor.

 To stimulate innovation, the program provided capital for new business ideas, also through a competitive application process.
 The Afghan business had to invest an amount at least equal to ABADE’s contribution.
 The program invested in a woman-owned vermiculture business (rich, high-quality compost made by worms)—the first of its kind in Afghanistan.